Tree Rebate Program

 Rebate Request Submission

-To be eligible for the reimbursement of half the cost of a newly planted tree (including tax) with the maximum reimbursement of $50.00 or for reimbursement of half of the cost of a tree removal (including tax) with a maximum reimbursement of $100.00 (exception "Pine Wilt Disease" trees listed below), the following guidelines must be followed:
+To be eligible for the reimbursement of half the cost of a newly planted tree (including tax) with the maximum reimbursement of $50.00 or for reimbursement of half of the cost of a tree removal (including tax) with a maximum reimbursement of $100.00.
+Property Owners will be reimbursed up to $150.00 for the removal and proper disposal of pine trees that have been confirmed to be infected with "Pine Wilt Disease".
+Timing is critical to receive this reimbursement.
+Infected trees need to be removed and disposed of by May 1st.
+Please contact the Parks Department at (785) 628-7375 immediately if you have a pine tree that dies suddenly (typically within 3 to 5 weeks).
+The following guidelines must be followed:

 - All Tree Rebate requests will be subject to the most current program regulations and tree varieties.